TwilightWarden1001/qt-template/README.md

 └── QT_Cookbook.md            # Notes & usage guide
 ```

+(BuildApplication.sh is planned for macOS/Linux, not yet implemented)

+---

 ## Notes

-- For deployment on Windows, the batch file automatically calls windeployqt to include all necessary Qt dependencies.
+- On Windows, the batch file automatically calls `windeployqt` to include all required Qt dependencies.

+---

 ## ToDo

-- Make MacOS/Linux Script
+- Add macOS/Linux build script.
-- Add examples to MainWindow.cpp
+- Add examples to MainWindow.cpp.

 ## License

-Licensed under the MIT License — see [LICENSE](https://tlo.mit.edu/understand-ip/exploring-mit-open-source-license-comprehensive-guide) for details.
+Licensed under the MIT License — see [LICENSE](LICENSE) for details.